Reskilling and upskilling

 When it comes to staff training, firms need to pay equal attention to both hard and soft skills.
 Hard skills are the technical skills of workers that allow them to do a particular task, like working with specific computer programs, whilst soft skills refer to emotional intelligence, communication ability, change management and other personal and interpersonal skills that help workers to develop efficiently within a modern company.

-According to the report entitled Towards a Reskilling Revolution, produced by the World Economic Forum in 2019, the soft skills most sought after by today's companies include:
+According to the report entitled The future of Jobs 2023 by the World Economic Forum in 2023, the soft skills most sought after by today's companies include:

 - Critical and innovative thinking.